tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 5 Wed 6/11/25  APIs and JSON

-We start off with an introduction to using Git/Github for personal projects.
+We start off with an introduction to using Git/Github for personal projects and we have everyone create a cs153aSum25 github repository.
+You can make it public for the summer.

 We continue our discussion of useEffect but with a more real API giving the weather and accessing complex json objects:
 [https://api.weather.gov/points/42.3,-71.1](https://api.weather.gov/points/42.3,-71.1)

-The file [lib/weatherAPI.js](../code/AwesomeProject/lib/weatherAPI.js) has functions for accessing these APIs and we'll use these to create a simplet weather phone app.
-This example uses the [axios package](https://www.npmjs.com/package/axios) instead of the built-in fetch command.
-Both are quite commonly used in web and mobile app development.
+The file [lib/weatherAPI.js](../code/AwesomeProject/lib/weatherAPI.js) has functions for accessing these APIs and we'll use these to create a simple weather phone app.